ges83/dynamicsTest/README.md

 For iPhone, you can rotate the device/simulator to see how they "boxes" are affected by gravity.

-For iPad, aside of the iPhone functionality, you can control gravity by labels.
+For iPad, aside of the iPhone functionality, you can control gravity by buttons.

 Requirements
 ------------